AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/use-cif-pickers.md

     selectionId="sku"/>
 ```

 The product field allows to navigation to the product a user want to select via the different views.
-By default the product field will return the ID of the product, but this can be configured using the `selectionId` attribute.
+By default the product field returns the ID of the product, but it can be configured using the `selectionId` attribute.

 The product picker field supports the following optional properties:

 - selectionId (id, uid, sku, slug, path, combinedSku) - allows to choose the product attribute to be returned by the picker (default = id).
 Using sku returns the sku of the selected product, while using combinedSku returns a string like base#variant with the skus of the base product and the selected variant, or a single sku if a base product is selected.
 - filter (folderOrProduct, folderOrProductOrVariant) - filters the content to be rendered by the picker while navigating the product tree. folderOrProduct - renders folders and products. folderOrProductOrVariant - renders folders, product and product variants.
-If a product or product variant is rendered it becomes also selectable in the picker. (default = folderOrProduct)
+If a product or product variant is rendered, it becomes also selectable in the picker. (default = folderOrProduct)
-- multiple (true, false) - allows to select one or multiple products (default = false)
+- multiple (true, false) - enable the selection of one or multiple products (default = false)
 - emptyText - to configure the empty text value of the picker field

-Additionally, standard diaglog field properties like `name`, `fieldLabel` or `fieldDescription` are supported as well.
+Also, standard diaglog field properties like `name`, `fieldLabel`, or `fieldDescription` are supported as well.

 The `cifproductfield` component requires the cif.shell.picker clientlib.
 To add a clientlib to a dialog, you can use the extraClientlibs property.